 The purpose of this RFP is to solicit nonprofit and other community based organizations who offer services to address the issues and needs identified in the attached Community Needs Assessment (CNA).
-GSC will consider proposals for those noted beyond those in the CAN if the agency provides a detail needs assessment and rationale.
-The renewable MOU/sub-lease period will be 60 months.
+GSC will consider proposals for those noted beyond those in the CNA if the agency provides a detail needs assessment and rationale.
+The initial MOU/sub-lease period will be 60 months, with renewable option periods.